Unboxed-Software/solana-course/content/vrf.md

 }
 ```

 Then we are going to create our second data account for this program `VrfClientState`.
-This will hold the state of our dice rolls:
+This will hold the state of our dice rolls.
+It will have the following fields:

+- `bump` - Stores the bump of the account for easy signing later.
+Technically, we don’t need it since we can always look it up.
+- `result_buffer` - This is where the VRF function will dump the raw randomness data.
+- `dice_type` - We will set this to 6 as in a 6-sided die.
+- `die_result_1` and `die_result_2` - The results of our dice roll.
+- `timestamp` - Keeps track of when our last roll was.
+- `vrf` - Our VRF owned by the Switchboard program, we will create this before we call `VrfClientState`'s initalization function.
+- `escrow` - Our burry escrow account.

+We are also going to make the `VrfClientState` context a `zero_copy` struct.
+This means that we will initalize it with `load_init()` and pass it into accounts with `AccountLoader`.
+We do this because VRF functions are very account intesnsive and we need to be mindful of the stack.
+If you'd like to learn more about `zero_copy`, take a look at our [Program Architecture lesson](./program-architecture.md).

 ```rust
 // state.rs